 Effective vendor contract management enables all stakeholders — legal, procurement, finance, and IT — to control costs and mitigate risk.
 It also makes it easy to see your complete SaaS inventory in a central location, ensures you’re making the most of that investment, and helps you proactively plan for contractual renewals.

 While vendor contract management provides a valuable function for any company or industry, the practice becomes hyper critical when it comes to the hundreds or even thousands of SaaS tools many companies employ.

-- In 2021, the average company experienced one SaaS application renewal each business day – 20 per month or 234 each year.
+- In 2022, the average company experienced one SaaS application renewal each business day – or 204 each year.